SHARE THE ARTICLE

 In agriculture, NDVI is widely used to monitor crop health and detect signs of stress.
 NDVI values, when tracked over time, help farmers understand crop performance, spot nutrient deficiencies, and optimize resource use like water and fertilizer.
 By identifying problem areas early, farmers can take timely action to maintain yield quality and quantity.

 Foresters use NDVI to assess forest density, detect disease outbreaks, and monitor deforestation or regeneration efforts.
-NDVI maps help forest managers understand changes in biomass and track the effects of natural events, such as fires or insect infestations, on forest health.
+NDVI color maps help forest managers understand changes in biomass and track the effects of natural events, such as fires or insect infestations, on forest health.

 Environmental scientists rely on NDVI to monitor ecosystems like grasslands, wetlands, and savannas.
 It helps detect changes caused by human activities, such as deforestation, and natural events, like droughts or floods.
 NDVI data supports conservation efforts by providing valuable insights into land use changes, ecosystem recovery, and climate impact.